squirrels-analytics/squirrels-analytics.github.io/docs/references/python/dashboards/PngDashboard.md

 # PngDashboard

+This is a subclass of [Dashboard](./Dashboard).
 Return an instance of this class to create a dashboard with PNG content.

 Can be found in the classpath `squirrels.dashboards.PngDashboard` or `squirrels.PngDashboard`.